sshenghu/sshenghu.github.io/_pages/about.md

 [08/2022] I was awarded the Jon W. Mark Graduate Scholarship in Communication.

-[08/2022] One paper was accepted by IEEE GLOBECOM 2022.
+[08/2022] "Digital Twin-Assisted Adaptive DNN Inference in Industrial Internet of Things" [paper](https://ieeexplore.ieee.org/abstract/document/10001005) was accepted by IEEE GLOBECOM 2022.